 There is, of course, no guarantee that you will be accepted, but if your credit score is too low for approval, you can also apply with a co-applicant.
 Not all auto loan companies provide this option, which can improve the chance of acceptance by considering the finances of both applicants.

 Application process: Direct dealer application or call

-APR: From 3.90% dependent on amount, terms and credit score
+APR: Dependent on amount, terms and credit score

 Fees: Fees apply, not disclosed

 - Slow approval

 Perhaps surprisingly, there isn’t an abundance of information to be found on the main Wells Fargo website about auto loans.
 If you conduct a web search for ‘Wells Fargo auto loans’, a smaller self-contained site can be found that is mostly for the benefit of auto dealers, but does offer some useful for auto loan customers too.